Skip to main content

 The biochemical pattern of impaired T4-to-T3 conversion presents a distinct signature on advanced laboratory testing, which differs from primary hypothyroidism.
 In primary hypothyroidism, the thyroid gland itself is failing, leading to low T4 and a compensatory high TSH.

 In a conversion disorder driven by nutrient deficiency or inflammation, the TSH and T4 levels may be within the normal laboratory range.
 The key markers are a low free T3, a high reverse T3, and consequently a low free T3/reverse T3 ratio.
-This ratio is arguably one of the most sensitive indicators of peripheral and cellular metabolic stress.
+This ratio is arguably one of the most sensitive indicators of peripheral thyroid function and cellular metabolic stress.

 Assessing the ratio of active T3 to inactive reverse T3 provides a direct view into the body’s real-time metabolic status at the cellular level.